 But they’re humans, like all of us, and sometimes they need a break.
-Let’s talk about the right social media moderation tools that can help.
+Let’s talk about the right social media moderation tools that can help, a lot.

 Manage all your comments, messages, and more – using one simple moderation tool.
-Instagram DMs and ads included!
+Facebook, Instagram, Twitter, LinkedIn, YouTube, and Google reviews are supported.
 Try NapoleonCat for free:

 Try NapoleonCat free for 14 days.
 No credit card required.

 First of all, social media moderation is often underrated.
 Because, you know, community managers spend all of their work time on Facebook, right?

 Well, not entirely.
 But before we delve into what a social media moderator does while they’re on Facebook (or Instagram and Twitter), let’s look at why exactly their job should be one of your brand’s priorities.